-1:8:1 Air circulation and filtration are helpful factors in reducing airborne viru ses.
-Consider modification or enhancement of building ventil ati on where feasible (see CDC's quidance on ventilation and filtration and American Society of Heating, Refrigerating, and Air-Conditioning Engineers' guidance).
+DHA/ODE Requirements Hybrid/Onsite Plan Air circulation and filtration are helpful factors in reducing airborne viruses.
+Consider modification or enhancement of building ventilation where feasible (see CDC's guidance on ventilation and filtration and American Society of Heating, Refrigerating, and Air- Conditioning Engineers' guidance).

 2k.
-HEALTH SERVCIES

-- 1:8:1 OAR 581-022-2220 Health Services, requires districts to "maintain" a prevention-oriented health services program for all students" including space to isolate sick students and services for students with special health care needs.
-While OAR 581-022-2220 does not apply to private schools, private schools must provide a space to isolate sick students and provide services for students with special health care needs. - 1:8:1 Licensed, experienced health staff should be included on teams to determine district health service prioritie s.
-Collaborate with health professionals such as school nurses; SBHC staff; mental and behavioral health providers; physical, occupational, speech, and respiratory therapists; and School Based Health Centers (SBHC)
+HEALTH SERVCIES OH/ A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ OAR 581-022-2220 Health Services, requires districts to "maintain a prevention-oriented health services program for all students" including space to isolate sick students and services for students The planning team included the school nurse, and Clatsop Health Authority advised on the plan. with special health care needs.
+While OAR 581-022-2220 does not apply to private schools, private schools must provide a space to isolate sick students and provide services for students with special health care needs.
+The isolation area and protocols are established and a CNA is being hired to allow for full day coverage.
+Licensed, experienced health staff should be included on teams to determine district health service priorities.
+Collaborate with health professionals such as school nurses; SBHC staff; mental and behavioral health providers; physical, occupational, speech, and respiratory therapists; and School Based Health Centers (SBHC).